rancher/docs/content/rancher/v2.x/en/installation/single-node-install/_index.md

 docker run -d -p 80:80 -p 443:443 rancher/rancher --acme-domain rancher.mydomain.com
 	```

-	>**Remember:** Let's Encrypt provides rate limits for requesting new certificates, so limit how often you create or destroy the container.
+	>**Remember:** Let's Encrypt provides rate limits for requesting new certificates.
+Therefore, limit how often you create or destroy the container.
 For more information, see [Let's Encrypt documentation on rate limits](https://letsencrypt.org/docs/rate-limits/).

 2. Install Rancher